MileHacker Logo

 • Combine Cangzhou with Beijing, Tianjin, and Chengde (Hebei).

-• Explore imperial history, modern cities, and unique regional culture.
+• Explore imperial history, modern cities, and distinct regional culture.

-• A comprehensive exploration of Northern China's diverse offerings.
+• A comprehensive exploration of Northern China''s wide range of options.

 Grand Canal Journey: Extend your trip south along the Beijing-Shanghai High-Speed Railway.